Stuart's Office View Stuart Cheshire's profile on LinkedIn

 Also available are the slides from the SIGCOMM talk (Postscript).

 Latency and the Quest for Interactivity.
-(Postscript, November 1996)
+(PDF, November 1996)

 Stuart Cheshire, "Latency and the Quest for Interactivity".
 White paper commissioned by Volpe Welty Asset Management, L.L.C., for the Synchronous Person-to-Person Interactive Computing Environments Meeting, San Francisco, November 1996.